 Juicebox

-Juicebox focuses on recruiting analytics rather than execution.
-While it does not automate tasks directly, it supports automation decisions by providing visibility into hiring performance.
+Juicebox focuses on recruiting analytics rather than direct execution.
+It does not automate tasks itself, but it helps teams choose where automation will help most.

-Teams use these insights to identify where automation can have the greatest impact.
+Teams use these insights to spot where recruiting automation tools can have the biggest effect.

 Key Capabilities